236.7 Negotiation

 Also, when the proposed controlled access boundary line and the railroad right of way line coincide, it is necessary to acquire abutters' rights of direct access from owners of land and property rights adjoining the opposite side of the railroad right of way.

-E. Acquiring Underlying Fee in Railroad Land and Right of Way
+D. Acquiring Underlying Fee in Railroad Land and Right of Way

-It is advisable to acquire the underlying fee rights of current adjoining successors in title, when acquiring non-operating railroad land.
+It is advisable to acquire the underlying fee rights of current adjoining successors in title, when acquiring railroad land.

 When a proposed highway boundary line crosses or intersects the right of way of an operating railroad, it may be necessary to acquire the underlying fee within the limits of the railroad right of way from adjacent owners who have reversionary rights.
-It is the discretion of the district right of way manager as to whether or not the underlying fee should be acquired.
+It is the discretion of the district right of way manager and COROW as to whether or not the underlying fee should be acquired.
 The necessity increases, as the likelihood of future railroad abandonment increases.

-F. Condemnation of Railroads
+E. Condemnation of Railroads

 236.7.5.3 Acquisition from Federal Agencies